Main menu

 The application shall include:

 3.2.
-The quality system shall ensure compliance of the equipment with the type as described in the EC-
+The quality system shall ensure compliance of the equipment with the type as described in the EC-type-examination certificate and with the requirements of the Directive which apply to them.

 All the elements, requirements and provisions adopted by the manufacturer shall be documented in a systematic and orderly manner in the form of written policies, procedures and instructions.
 The quality system documentation must permit a consistent interpretation of quality programmes, plans, manuals and records.